jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 <img src="{{ site.cdn }}2018network/waveg-ping-times.png" class="img-responsive" title="" />

-## 890-940Mbps typical test speeds
+## 890-940 Mbps typical test speeds

-Testing with [SpeedTest.net](http://www.speedtest.net/) I'll usually see download speeds between 850-950Mbps depending on the test site selected, and interestingly, my upload speeds are usually measured consistently around 950Mbps.
+Testing with [SpeedTest.net](http://www.speedtest.net/) I'll usually see download speeds between 850-950 Mbps depending on the test site selected, and interestingly, my upload speeds are usually measured consistently around 950 Mbps.

-Only wired equipment will experience the full potential, as WiFi clients in my urban neighborhood deal with a lot of interference from thousands of competing wireless devices.
+In my home, only wired equipment experiences the full potential of this connectivity, since WiFi is very dense in my neighborhood - lots of interference means that devices individually often connect at a slower line rate.

-According to Netflix's [fast.com](https://fast.com), my connection is ~920Mbps.
-I like that the Netflix service does a good job of estimating your ideal Netflix experience, a super common activity for home users.
+According to Netflix's [fast.com](https://fast.com), when I recently checked, my connection was approximated to 920 Mbps.
+Fast.com does a nice job of estimating various data sources to find a number that represents how your Netflix experience should be.

 <img src="{{ site.cdn }}2018network/netflix-fast.png"
 class="img-responsive"
 style="max-width: 360px"
 title="According to Netflix fast.com, the connection speed is approximately 920 Mbps." />

-## Rooftop millimeter wave radio backhaul
+## Millimeter wave backhaul

-My building isn't connected to Wave G's network by fiber, but instead by millimeter wave / microwave backhaul radios.
+While some buildings in Wave G's network are connected by fiber, we're actually connected by millimeter wave transmitters/receivers mounted on the rooftop of our high-rise building.

 If you look out from our tower's roof toward Elliott Bay, you can see a few of the other nearby buildings that we connect to: